MD2Korg/CerebralCortex-Vagrant/README.md

   - Download and install the Windows binary for VirtualBox https://www.virtualbox.org/wiki/Downloads
   - Donwload and install the Windows binary for Vagrant https://www.vagrantup.com/downloads.html

-2. Install the docker-compose plugin for Vagrant
+2. Install the docker-compose plugin for Vagrant by running the Windows commandline: `cmd.exe`
 ```
 $ vagrant plugin install vagrant-docker-compose
 $ vagrant plugin install vagrant-vbguest